MisterAugustDev/MisterAugustDev/README.md

 # Hello, everyone!
 **My name is Augusto Luiz Melaré.**

-I have been studying to be a videogame and multiplatform software developer since 2024.
-I have still not decided wether back-end or fullstack.
+I have been studying to be a back-end .NET developer since 2024.
-I was an English teacher until 2023.
-When I decided to change my career, I was certain I wanted to do something related to videogame creation.
-So I decided to study coding.
+I used to work as English teacher, but one day I decided to change career.
+It all started becuse I wanted to do something related to videogames.
-I tried Python first just to feel what it is to work with programming languages.
-Afterwards, I chose Unity as my first game engine and started studying C#.
+So I decided to try coding.
+I started by learning Pyhton just to have a feeling of what is working with code.
-As I study this language, I not only think about videogames I want to develop, but also I though of some apps.
+Shortly after I came to know the .NET platform, which has a very popular videogames engine, and took a C# learning path.
-Besides becoming a videogame and software developer, I also want to learn pixel art.
-That will help me a lot when I create my first games all by myself before having a crew.
+And here I am.
+I study Computer Science at Fatec São Paulo and reserve my Saturdays to improve my C# and back-end skills.
 I was born and currently live in the state of São Paulo, Brazil.

 **My Languages:**